-The Fit for Life Wellness program provides all employees with opportunities to participate in company-wide events, webinars and local wellness challenges focused on living a healthy lifestyle.
-Kaman Work-Life Solutions is available to all employees and their household members who need help dealing with issues affecting their personal or professional lives.
+The Fit for Life Wellness program provides all employees with opportunities to participate in Company-wide events, webinars and local wellness challenges focused on living a healthy lifestyle.
+Kaman's Employee Assistance Program through LifeWorks is available to all employees and their household members who need help dealing with issues affecting their personal or professional lives.
 This resource connects employees with individuals who can help them with an array of issues such as locating child care programs and individual counseling.

 The Company recognizes the need to support its employees' work-life balance.
-The Paid Parental Leaves of Absence better enables employees to care for and bond with a newborn, newly adopted, or newly placed foster child during the six-month period immediately following the event.
+In addition to FMLA benefits, the Company provides a Paid Parental Leave of Absence to better enable employees to care for and bond with a newborn, newly adopted, or newly placed foster child during the six-month period immediately following the event.
 Eligible employees receive three weeks of parental leave at 100% of base pay, inclusive of shift premiums, if applicable.
-This benefit is offered in addition to short-term disability benefits already provided for pregnancy and childbirth to women at the organization.
+This benefit is in addition to short-term disability benefits provided to female employees for pregnancy and childbirth.

-The Company's approach to remote work aligns with its wellness and retention strategies as well as its response to the COVID-19 pandemic.
-The Company has implemented a Work from Home policy recognizing it as a strategic imperative to attract and retain employees as well as address how both current and potential employees view work in light of the global pandemic.
+The Company's approach to remote work aligns with its wellness and retention strategies.
+The Company offers work from home opportunities, recognizing it as a strategic imperative to attract and retain employees as well as address how both current and potential employees view work, post pandemic, and value flexibility.